 The online MACM program is designed to be completed in as few as three (3) years taking two (2) classes per semester.
 However, some students choose to pursue a more accelerated route (more classes per semester), while others are more comfortable taking one (1) class at a time.
 The program is flexible enough to accommodate the pace needed by each student.

 Can the program be taken entirely online?

-Up to 50% of the online MACM program can be taken fully online.
-The remaining 50% can be completed through a combination of online course work and intensive residency experiences.
-Over the three-year period, a student taking two classes a semester can complete the degree having spent as few as four to five weeks (about one week per year) in Charlotte, North Carolina or other designated residency locations.
+Up to 67% (40 credit hours) of the online MACM program can be taken fully online.
+The remaining 34% (20 credit hours) can be completed through a combination of online course work and intensive residency experiences.
+Over the three-year period, a student taking two classes a semester can complete the degree having spent as few as three (3) weeks (about one week per year) in Charlotte, North Carolina or other designated residency locations.
 In addition, students also complete supervised Mentored Ministry rotations locally.

 Online MACM students also have the optional benefit of taking classes at any of Gordon-Conwell's four campuses (South Hamilton, MA; Boston, MA; Charlotte, NC; Jacksonville, FL) or classes held at other locations both within the United States and internationally.

 What courses will I take?

 In addition to core online classes in areas like Bible, theology, missions, church history, and spiritual formation, the MACM program features online concentration courses in leadership, counseling, and education as well as practical Mentored Ministry opportunities.
 A list of courses is provided below:

 Click here to download the online MACM degree program checksheet.